caktus/fabulaws/docs/initial-setup.rst

    Fabulaws will also turn off Basic Auth for the health check URL so that the load balancer can access it.
 It assumes that the health check URL is ``/healthcheck.html`` and that Django will be serving the health check URL (rather than being served as a static file directly by Nginx, for example).
-If either of those assumptions are not correct, this version of Basic Auth setup may not work for your situation.
+If either of those assumptions are not correct, you will need to tweak it by copying and modifying the template for nginx.conf.

 Health Check
 ++++++++++++